aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 Remember to fill in the correct values for your account.
 Custom values that needed to be provided by you will be `<INSIDE THIS>`

-In the body tab set `envMgmtRoleArn` parameter to the `CFN_OUTPUT.EnvMgmtRoleArn` value from [Deploy to the Hosting Account step](#deploy-to-the-hosting-account).
+In the body tab set `envMgmtRoleArn` parameter to the `EnvMgmtRoleArn` value from [Deploy to the Hosting Account step](#deploy-to-the-hosting-account).

-In the body tab set `hostingAccountHandlerRoleArn` parameter to the `CFN_OUTPUT.HostingAccountHandlerRoleArn` value from [Deploy to the Hosting Account step](#deploy-to-the-hosting-account).
+In the body tab set `hostingAccountHandlerRoleArn` parameter to the `HostingAccountHandlerRoleArn` value from [Deploy to the Hosting Account step](#deploy-to-the-hosting-account).

 Send a **Create Hosting Account** request